 Tamara Loewenstein is a curator & cultural producer based in San Francisco.

-Tamara Loewenstein (she/her) has worked at the intersection of arts, education, and social justice for over a decade.
-Her practice integrates history, identity, and political activism, situating artistic production within broader cultural and societal contexts.
+Tamara Loewenstein (she/her) has worked at the intersection of arts, education, and social justice for nearly two decades.
+Her practice weaves together history, identity, and political activism, situating artistic production within broader cultural and societal contexts.
 She currently serves as Program Curator for Arts & Culture at the Goethe-Institut San Francisco, where she develops exhibitions, public programs, and initiatives that foreground transatlantic dialogue, foregrounding diverse perspectives.

 Among her projects, she produced Die nächsten 1700 Jahre: Queer Jewish Futures, a conversation series exploring reimagined Jewish futures in Germany, convening queer and Jewish artists, activists, and writers from across the diaspora.
 She also collaborated on Prideuntold, an archival research initiative in partnership with the Neuengamme Concentration Camp, which illuminated underrepresented queer, trans, and non-binary histories under National Socialism.